 with the determinant

-The shape of the obstacle only enters through the partial derivatives of $\betaren$, which are already known from Equation~(\ref{eq:nabla_beta}) because $\beta$ and $\betaren$ share the same gradient by construction.
-Inserting these into Equation~(\ref{eq:Brhoz_general}) together with the components (\ref{eq:u_rho_from_Psi}) and (\ref{eq:u_z_from_Psi}) of $\vec{u}$ and performing a series of algebraic simplifications, the explicit form of the two poloidal components finally becomes
+Here, the shape of the obstacle enters through the partial derivatives of $\betaren$, which are already known from Equation~(\ref{eq:nabla_beta}) because $\beta$ and $\betaren$ share the same gradient by construction.
+Inserting these into Equation~(\ref{eq:Brhoz_general}) together with the components (\ref{eq:u_rho_from_Psi}) and (\ref{eq:u_z_from_Psi}) of $\vec{u}$ and performing a series of algebraic simplifications, the explicit forms of the two poloidal components finally become